Disability sport classification: 1990s

 In 1991, the International Functional Classification Symposium was held concurrently with the 1991 International Stoke Mandeville Games.
 Changes were made to the classification system that were formally implemented for the 1992 Summer Paralympics in Barcelona.
 This system was a more refined form of the original system developed by Guttmann during the 1950s.
-By 1991, an adaptive rowing classification system was in place for domestic competitions in the United States, but it was still under development.
+By 1991, an adaptive rowing classification system was in place for domestic competitions in the United States, but it was under development.
 Many rowers also competed against their able-bodied counterparts during this period.
 The first FISA recognised adaptive rowing World Cup event took place in 1991 and held in the Netherlands.
 By 1991, an international classification system was attempting to be developed for adaptive rowing.
 These classes were: Q1: Laesion at C4-C6, Q2: C7-T1, P1: T2-T9, P2: T10-L4, A1: A single amputation, A2: A double amputation and A3: Respiratory problems.
 While this was nominally a functional classification system, there was a lot of discussion about it as people did not agree on its implementation and it was not universally used.
 At the same time that this was going on, adaptive rowing was also debating the inclusion of people with intellectual disabilities in their sport.

 In 1992, the International Paralympic Committee formally took control of governance for disability sport and oversaw the classification systems as part of a review for any sport seeking IPC recognition.